-Cedar shakes need to breathe so that moisture doesn't cause premature rotting or damage on the roof.
+Cedar shakes need to breathe so that moisture doesn't cause premature rotting or damage to the roof.

 One place to spot poor ventilation is in the attic.
 If you notice mold or it smells musty, a roofer needs to come out and assess your ventilation.

-There are certain maintenance tasks that are necessary to ensure the longest life possible for your cedar roof.
+Certain maintenance tasks are necessary to ensure the longest life possible for your cedar roof.

 A missing or damaged cedar shake leaves the entire roof open to the possibility of damage and leaks.
 Inspect your roof monthly, as well as after any major storms.
 Look for shakes or broken shingle pieces in the lawn and in the gutters.
 Don't climb onto the roof; instead, inspect it from the ground or the top of the ladder for any signs of damage.
 If you spot a missing shake, contact a roofer promptly to replace it.